jiang-jingjing/SpeckleContrastImaging/README.md

 # SpeckleContrastImaging
+##### Jingjing Jiang, 2022

-This is a project to calculate the flow velocity inside a microfluidic channel measured by an OCT system using speckle contrast
+This is a project to calculate the flow velocity inside a microfluidic channel measured by an OCT system